KannonZenetism/zenetism-field-physics/structural-neuroscience/SN06-replenishment-reconnection-and-restoration.md

 The risk at this stage is premature social re-engagement.
 The social field that imposed the coherence tax (SN05 §3.4) remains operative.
 Re-engaging social demands before sufficient \( I_c \) has accumulated to sustain the translation cost and coherence tax risks re-depleting the budget before inward reconnection occurs.

+> **Note on Social Reintegration:**
+> Identity restabilization does not imply restoration to a neurotypical social baseline.
+Structural Neuroscience does not universalize broad social participation as a recovery goal.
+For some cognitive architectures — especially certain autistic configurations — broad or prolonged social exposure is coherence-depleting rather than restorative.
+In such cases, lawful recovery may involve selective, minimal, or highly filtered relational contact, preserving personal continuity without requiring immersion in the prevailing social field.

 **Stage 3 — Reflexive Recovery (\( \mathcal{T}_h(L_3, \tau) > 0 \)):**

 Restore coherence at 🔮 Archeus / 🧠 Noeüs (DS / DM, L₃).
 The being recovers access to reflexive consciousness — the capacity to *know that they know*, to perceive structurally, to detect consonance and dissonance through the characteristic operator profile (C₁, C₃, C₇, C₁₃, C₁₄).
 This is the stage at which the autistic human's characteristic cognitive capacities come back online — the analytical depth, the pattern fidelity, the structural perception that depletion temporarily severed.